denchiklut/midnext/README.md

       return response.sendRewrite(url, { request, headers: response.headers })
     })
     .use((request, response) => {
-      // This middleware won't be executed since the redirect was returned above })
+      // This middleware won't be executed since the rewrite was returned as a response.
+    })
     .run()
 }